catherinetkl/Programming-knowledgehut/programming-basics/linux_commands.md

 First character refers to type of input
    - "-" refers to file
    - "d" refers to directory
-   - "i" refers to symlink, which is a shortcut for a file or directory
+   - "l" refers to symlink, which is a shortcut for a file or directory

 Group next set of letters (rwx maximum 3 per group) refers to permissions for user, group and others